drteeth/elixir-es-cqrs/slides.md

 ---

 # What are ES and CQRS?

+### Event sourcing:
 * Store events instead of state.
 * Rebuild state from events

-* Simple ideas with big implications
+### Command Query Responsibility Segregation:
-* CQRS: Separate Read and Write logic.
+* Separate Read and Write logic.

+Simple ideas with big implications...

 ???